Universum GANs: Improving GANs through contradictions: Additional Empirical results

 Our overall goal is to highlight, \begin{itemize} \item Improved diversity of the U-GAN generated data (high classification labels entropy on generated data) compared to \cite{salimans2016improved}. \item Effect of using the additional loss term $L_{\rm Disc}$ in the generator loss. \end{itemize}

 Firstly, we confirm that the U-GAN discriminator achieves similar (or better) generalization compared to standard inductive learning using a traditional C\&S Hinge loss in \eqref{eq_cs_loss} (see Fig \ref{fig:usvm_gan}).
 For this experiment we do not see a significant improvement in discriminator generalization for U-GAN. \cite{salimans2016improved} also provides similar performance.
 However, similar to the results reported in Table \ref{tab:entropy}, we see significant improvement in the generated data diversity for U-GAN compared to \cite{salimans2016improved}.
 Here, after convergence of the GAN games we generate $1000$ samples and calculate the entropy of the classes by running the samples through the discriminator.
-For the U-GAN, we get entropy of $2.28$ while for $L+1$-class classifier \cite{salimans2016improved} we have $2.09$.
-Note that, the maximum entropy for a $10$-class setting is $\log 10=2.3$.
+For the U-GAN, we get entropy of $3.29$ while for $L+1$-class classifier \cite{salimans2016improved} we have $3.01$.
+Note that, the maximum entropy for a $10$-class setting is $\log 10=3.32$.

 Next we explore the quality of the data generated by U-GAN and the effect of the additional loss component $L_{\rm Disc}$ in the generator loss.
 Using only the FM loss results to `salt' noise in the generated images by the GAN's generator (see Fig.~\ref{fig:gan_sample}).
 Rather, adding the additional $L_{\rm Disc}$ component removes this `salt' noise and provides near realistic digit data (Fig.~\ref{fig:gan_sample2}).
+This shows the utility of using a good surrogate for the Generator in \eqref{eq_gan_play2} in addition to the FM loss.